whalelephant/CertX/muggleAuth/readme.md

 The `Vac Module` provides state that stores (1) the credential and (2) the proof for claims requested by muggles.

-The first state is updated by direct messages to the module and is the lookup to facilitate the provisioning of the proof.
+The first state updated by direct messages to the module and is the lookup to facilitate the provisioning of the proof.

 The second state is a record that allows for the Issuer to:

 - revoke any proofs (perhaps Alice's vaccine is not effective with new variant)
-- recall (i.e. if there is an outbreak at the restaurant, authorities may want to notify Alice)
+- recall (i.e., if there is an outbreak at the restaurant, authorities may want to notify Alice)

 ### Vac CLI